-Lease Supplement for Obtaining Improvements on a Rented Farm
+Lease Supplement for Investing in Improvements on a Rented Farm

-The purpose of this lease supplement is to encourage cooperation between tenants and landlords to obtain needed improvements, facilities, and buildings on a rented farm.
+The purpose of this lease supplement is to encourage cooperation between tenants and landowners who wish to obtain needed improvements, facilities, and buildings on a rented farm.
 Often rented farms are in need of additional buildings, facilities, major repairs, or soil improvements.
 Many of the additions and improvements that are needed on a rented farm will not be made unless the tenant pays for part or all of the cost.
-But a tenant is not likely to make an important contribution toward a farm improvement unless the tenant is sure of repayment for any unexhausted value of his or her investment in case he or she has to discontinue farming the property.
+But tenants are not likely to make important contributions toward farm improvements unless they are sure of repayment for any unexhausted value of their investments in case they have to discontinue farming the property.

 First step: Agree on the improvements to be made: what each party will furnish, rate of depreciation, and estimated value of tenant’s investment in each major improvement or addition.

-Second step: Record and sign your agreements on the form.
-Fill out one copy each for landlord and tenant.
+Second step: Record and sign the agreements on the lease supplement.
+Fill out one copy each for landowner and tenant.

-Straight-line depreciation is suggested for use here because it is simple and because it is commonly used for accounting purposes.
+The initial cost of each improvement should be depreciated over a reasonable length of time.
+Straight-line depreciation is suggested because it is simple and it is commonly used for accounting purposes.
 For major improvements such as a livestock building, machine shed, or livestock production facility, a depreciation period of 15 to 25 years is suggested.
 For minor improvements such as fences or corrals, a shorter depreciation period may be used.
 However, the two parties may use any rate of depreciation they can agree upon.
 Farm income tax depreciation schedules are not particularly useful, though, because they often allow assets to be depreciated more rapidly than their actual market value decreases.

-The rate of depreciation and value of limestone varies with the type of soil, cropping system, the amount of limestone applied and other factors.
-Under average conditions, the value of limestone may be assumed to last 3 to 5 years.
+The rate of depreciation and value of limestone varies with the type of soil, cropping system, the amount of limestone applied, and other factors.
+Under average conditions, the value of limestone may be assumed to last three to five years.

-A tenant on a cash or crop-share lease sometimes wants special improvements beyond what the landlord will furnish for machinery storage, grain storage, or livestock production.
-The landlord may receive little, if any, direct return from such an investment.
-If the landlord will not provide such a structure, then the tenant might offer to make the improvement provided the landlord will guarantee payment for unused value in case the tenant has to move before fully realizing use of his or her investment.
-If it is a structure that fits in with the landlord’s improvement plan, the landlord might provide a part of the investment and safeguard the tenant for a period of years on the part the tenant provides.
+A tenant on a cash or crop-share lease sometimes wants special improvements beyond what the landowner will furnish for machinery storage, grain storage, or livestock production.
+The landowner may receive little, if any, direct return from such an investment.
+If the landowner will not provide such a structure, then the tenant may offer to make the improvement provided the landowner will guarantee payment for any unused value in case the tenant has to move before fully realizing the value of the investment.
+If it is a structure that fits in with the landowner’s improvement plan, the landowner may provide a portion of the investment and safeguard the tenant for a period of years on the part the tenant provides.

-Farm drainage and terraces usually are the entire responsibility of the landlord.
-If the tenant bears all or part of the expense of tiling or ditching for drainage or constuction terraces, a suitable depreciation period for the tenant’s investment should be used.
-In some cases the tenant may provide labor and/or machinery for making such improvements.
-The Iowa Farm Custom Rate Survey can be used to value the tenant's contribution in such a case.
+Farm drainage and terraces usually are the entire responsibility of the landowner.
+If the tenant bears all or part of the expense of tiling or ditching for drainage or constructing terraces, a suitable depreciation period for the tenant’s investment should be used.
+In some cases, the tenant may provide labor and/or machinery for making such improvements.
+The Iowa Farm Custom Rate Survey (AgDM File A3-10) can be used to value the tenant’s contribution in such a case.
+More information about tiling can be found in AgDM Information File C2-90, Understanding the Economics of Tile Drainage.

 The Lease Supplement for Investing in Improvements on a Rented Farm is presented in the accompanying "pdf" file that you can access by clicking here or on the icon above.